MiRGB/nasa-open-mct-cypress-tests/README.md

 ---

-## 🛠️ Additional Notes & Allure Report Usage

-- **Allure CLI** must be installed globally to generate and open test reports.
-  On Windows, you can install it via Scoop:
-  `scoop install allure`

-- Tests are configured to retry once in case of failure, which helps with flaky tests.

-- Chrome web security is disabled (`chromeWebSecurity: false`) to facilitate cross-origin testing scenarios.

-- `testIsolation: false` disables automatic test isolation, useful when tests depend on each other.

-### Generating and Viewing Allure Reports
+## 🧾 Generating and Viewing Allure Reports

-Common commands to generate and open Allure reports:
+The Allure report is **automatically generated** after each test run using the script:

+`npm run test:allure`

+This script:
+- runs the tests (`cypress run`),
+- generates the report in the `./allure-report` folder,
+- **does not open the report in the browser automatically** – you can open it manually whenever you want.

+### ✅ To manually open the report:

+`npm run allure:open`

+### 🛠️ Alternatively, using the Allure CLI directly:

-`allure generate ./allure-results -o ./allure-report` — generate the report from results folder
+`allure generate ./allure-results -o ./allure-report` — generates the report
-`allure open ./allure-report` — open the generated report in your default browser
+`allure open ./allure-report` — opens the report in your browser

-You can also use the provided npm scripts to automate these actions:

-`npm run allure:report` — generate the report
-`npm run allure:open` — open the report
+> 💡 Make sure you have the **Allure CLI** installed globally.
+> On Windows, installation via Scoop is recommended:
+> `scoop install allure`

 ---